 Of Bulk and Benefit: Lessons from Promoting Digital Payments among Cotton Ginners in Zambia.
 This series analyzes key learnings regarding the use of digital bulk payments as a potential catalyst for financial inclusion among smallholder cotton farmers in Zambia.
 Cotton is a key cash crop in rural Zambia, but adoption of digitization efforts has in the industry has met with limited success.
-The documents explore the challenges and potential of digital payments across multiple levels, from the individual farmer to the broader cotton sector ecosystem.
-It includes a blog and PowerPoint deck.
+The documents, including this post and presentation, explore the challenges and potential of digital payments across multiple levels, from the individual farmer to the broader cotton sector ecosystem.

 Increasing Women’s Financial Inclusion in Zambia.
 In Zambia, AFA is leading a consortium of partners to develop and scale a range of bundled digital financial and other services for women farmers under the Financial Sector Deepening Zambia (FSDZ)’s Women’s Financial Inclusion (WIN) initiative.
 Using a human-centered design approach, the initiative has explored the financial exclusion context, seasonal financial cycle, and system of financial and service uptake influencers from the perspective of women smallholders, and has looked the heterogeneity among women smallholders in their financial strategies and management.
-Products include a PowerPoint deck and the first two of a blog series on the initiative.
-Blog 1.
-Blog 2.
+Products include a slideshow and the first two of a series on the initiative.
+See the stories here and here.

 Old Meets New – Don’t Lose The Plot Reality TV ‘Edutainment’ Series Engages Youth to See Farming as a Business Through Digital Media and Tools